openstack/manila/doc/source/devref/huawei_nas_driver.rst

   * huawei_smartpartition:partitionname=test_partition_name

 `thin_provisioning` will be reported as True for backends that use thin provisioned pool.
-Backends that use thin provisioning also support Manila's over-subscription feature. 'thin_provisioning' will be reported as False for backends that use thick provisioned pool.
+Backends that use thin provisioning also support manila's over-subscription feature. 'thin_provisioning' will be reported as False for backends that use thick provisioned pool.